 If you’ve been injured on the water, you may have suffered several kinds of damages.
 Figuring out how much compensation you should expect can be complicated, and most people will not think of everything that should be included.
 Your lawyer will review all of these items with you to ensure you seek enough money to cover all your expenses.

-Auger & Auger Personal Injury Lawyers will help you deal with the insurance company, following through with all legal processes required to make a claim for your compensation.
+Auger & Auger Accident and Injury Lawyers will help you deal with the insurance company, following through with all legal processes required to make a claim for your compensation.
 There may be multiple persons or entities to be held responsible, from commercial vessels with liability policies to manufacturers of the watercraft or maintenance providers.

 The first few days after a boating accident are critical for gathering and preserving evidence due to the quick deterioration of the accident scene.
 Please do not hesitate to call our Charleston boating accident attorney today!
 We make the pursuit of a claim for damages and handle all the paperwork and legal tasks our job — so you can focus on your health and well-being.
 Even if you’re unsure who’s fault the accident was or if you have a valid claim, call us for a free consultation, and we’ll be happy to answer your questions and explain the options.